Bill LaFortune: District Judge, 14th Judicial District, State of Oklahoma, 2015 – present

 Bill LaFortune was elected to a four-year term as District Judge for the 14th Judicial District of the State of Oklahoma in 2014.
+He ran unopposed for the office and succeeded Tom Gillert.
 He ran unopposed in the non-partisan race.
 Judge LaFortune brought his legacy of public service to the bench in 2015.
 He has presided over a full-time criminal felony docket since that time.
 He has handled approximately 15,000 felony case docket settings over that period.
 He has also presided over approximately 60 felony jury trials, including trials of multiple defendants.
 Most of these trials involved either first degree murder, rape, armed robbery or child abuse charges.
 Even more importantly, in cases resulting in conviction and were subsequently appealed, Judge LaFortune has been consistently affirmed by the Oklahoma Court of Criminal Appeals.
 He was also affirmed, and new law was made, as to the application of the Uniform Interstate Detainers Act.
 His decisions in post-conviction relief cases have also been consistently affirmed.
 Administratively, Judge LaFortune was elected by his fellow criminal division judges as Chief of the Criminal Division within just his first year of taking office.
 During his tenure, he has developed a reputation for a strong work ethic, dedication, fairness and integrity.
 He has also championed alternatives to incarceration for non-violent offenses, specifically Tulsa's Women in Recovery Program.